pink-red/booru-research/README.md

 > Each of these datasets has its own set of class labels, its own visual definition for each class, its own set of images following a specific distribution, its own annotation protocols, and was labeled by a different group of humans annotators.
 As a result, the visual-semantical meaning of a certain label in a particular dataset is unique.

+> Are [labels] in an identity, parent/child, overlap relation?
+Or is there no link between them at all?

 https://arxiv.org/abs/2206.04453

+The problems include:

+- tags with the same name have different meanings in different boorus
+- tags with different names have same meaning in different boorus
+- some boorus differentiate more varieties of a tag, while other have only one tag

 ### Namespaces

-One solution to the problem of possibly different meanings of tags would be to differentiate tags from different boorus.
+One solution to this problem would be to differentiate tags from different boorus.
 For example, to put them into corresponding namespaces.

 - `danbooru/head_back`
 - `sankakuchannel/head_thrown_back`